School of International Service

 - "Countering the Risks of Vocationalisation in Master’s Programmes on International Development" (with T. Denskus), Learning and Teaching: The International Journal of Higher Education in the Social Sciences, forthcoming (2015).

-- "Interventionism and the Fear of Urban Agency in Afghanistan and Iraq," in: M. Kamrava (ed.), Fragile Politics: Weak States in the Greater Middle East, New York, NY: Oxford University Press, forthcoming (2014).
+- "Interventionism and the Fear of Urban Agency in Afghanistan and Iraq," in: M. Kamrava (ed.), Fragile Politics: Weak States in the Greater Middle East, London: Hurst, forthcoming (2015).

 - "Elusive Accountabilities in the HIV Scale-up: ‘Ownership’ as a Functional Tautology," Global Public Health 9(1-2), pp. 43-56, 2014.